wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 ## Deploy your application to Azure

-The steps in this section use the Azure command-line tools to create a new web site in Azure Websites, and then use Git to deploy your application.
+The steps in this section use the Azure command-line tools to create a new web app in Azure, and then use Git to deploy your application.
 To perform these steps you must have an Azure subscription.

-> [AZURE.NOTE] These steps can also be performed by using the [Azure Management Portal](https://manage.windowsazure.cn).
-See [Build and deploy a Node.js web site in Azure Websites].
+> [AZURE.NOTE] These steps can also be performed by using the [Azure Management Portal](https://manage.windowsazure.cn/).
+See [Build and deploy a Node.js web app in Azure].
 >
-> If this is the first web site you have created, you must use the Azure Management Portal to deploy this application.
+> If this is the first web app you have created, you must use the Azure Management Portal to deploy this application.

 To get started, install the [Azure CLI] by entering the following command from the command line: